 Penn State Extension Centre County 4-H was selected to start a FIRST Robotics Competition (FRC®) Team in 2012, when it earned a “highest rookie seed” award.
 During the following years the team focused on building a committed group of students, mentors, and community sponsors in an effort to improve our performance in FRC and expand into other STEM areas.
 The students have participated in a variety of other robotics events, including autonomous sumo and battle bots, and participated in local educational and outreach activities.

-During the 2018 season our FRC team won our first ever blue banners, including victories at the Greater Pittsburgh Regional and the FIRST Robotics Championships in Detroit.
+During the 2018 season our high school FIRST Robotics Team won our first ever blue banners, including victories at the Greater Pittsburgh Regional and the FIRST Robotics Championships in Detroit.
 We were proud to be the first team from Pennsylvania to ever be part of a World Championship winning alliance!

 As the largest youth development organization in the nation, 4-H educates students about agriculture, the environment, creative arts, healthy living, science and technology, and business and citizenship.
 The 4-H’s are Head, to represent managing and thinking; Heart, which portrays relating and caring; Hands, which symbolize giving and working; and Health, for being and living.
 There are currently over 6 million students from elementary through high school who, as 4-H’ers, follow the mottos “learning by doing” and “to make the best better.”
 These students are instructed by certified adult volunteers and strive to serve and engage in their communities.